vadimcn/codelldb/MANUAL.md

 ```

 The easiest way to interact with an RPC endpoint is the [codelldb-launch](#codelldb-launch) utility.
-However, you may also use it "manually":
+When invoked from the integrated terminal, the RPC server address and port will be passed to it automatically.

+> **Note**
+> Every VS Code window hosts its own RPC server, so make sure the TCP port numbers do not collide.
+> You may specify port `0` to let the OS choose an available port; that randomly assigned value is forwarded
+> to `codelldb-launch` in the integrated terminal, but when launching from an external terminal you must provide
+> the concrete port yourself.

+You can also connect to the RPC server manually:
-- Open a connection using the protocol you've configured above.
+- Open a TCP connection using the target port you've configured above.
 - Write the launch configuration as a UTF-8 encoded string.
 - After writing the configuration data, the client must half-close its end of the connection.
 - Upon completion, CodeLLDB will respond with `{ "success": <true|false>, "message": <optional error message> }`.